Recognizing employees is something every organization needs to prioritize. Organizations that rate their culture of recognition highly are:

 Hi Bill,

-It’s been a privilege to work with you during the last year, and I’m looking forward to seeing you continue to do great things here.
+It’s been a privilege working with you this past year, and I’m excited to see your continued success here.

 Lacy